mkushimo02/phb_nginx_app/README.md

 # Jenkins Pipeline for Building and Deploying a Dockerized Nginx Application

 This repository contains a Jenkins pipeline script for automating the build and deployment of a Dockerized Nginx application.
-The pipeline uses Docker Compose to build the image, tags it with a version, and pushes it to Docker Hub.
+The pipeline uses Docker Compose to build the image, tags it with a version, and pushes it to Docker Hub..

 ---